Will I receive credits for studying abroad?

 Will I still receive my financial aid?

-Yes.
-OIS will work with you and with the Office of Financial Aid to ensure that you are able to use any eligible aid to help cover the costs of your study abroad program.
+Speak with the Office of Financial Aid to ensure that you are able to use any eligible aid to help cover the costs of your study abroad program.

 What year should I go abroad?